martinisoft/katacoda-scenarios/breaking-down-the-monolith/s1/step4.md

 # When Things Go Wrong

-Our [APM Services Map](https://app.datadoghq.com/apm/map) would be even better with an indicator of their indivudual health.
+Our [APM Services Map](https://app.datadoghq.com/apm/map) would be even better with an indicator of their individual health.
 Not only will it help communicate services health to your team, but they can provide uniquely tailored troubleshooting steps for when alerts happen on any of the services.

 1. Go to the APM -> Services link in Datadog
 1. Click on the "discounts-service" in the list